davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 creates function makeHeatMap()
 * OpenMeteoEDA_202306_v004 tests makeHeatMap()
 * OpenMeteoEDA_202306_v004 runs random forest model using each predictor standalone for evapotranspiration
+* OpenMeteoEDA_202306_v004 runs every combination of 2 predictors on evapotranspiration, using a smaller training subset